Rodelinexavier/Bloc-6-_Demoday/README.md

 in a predefined time interval and gives an aggressiveness score using three models: logistic regression, xgboost and neural network.

-APP_in_production_streamlit folder: folder that contains all the files to put in production on streamlit an application that reads a wav file containing conversations, divides it into sentence and gives for each sentence an aggressiveness score using three models: logistic regression, xgboost and network of neurons.
+APP_in_production_streamlit folder: folder that contains all the files to put in production on streamlit an application that reads a wav file containing conversations, divides it into sentence and gives for each sentence an aggressiveness score using three models: logistic regression, xgboost and neural network.